Nick-McGee/miniProject2/README.md

 - Simulate the requests and then sleep each produce for a time period between 0 - 100ms.
 - When all the work is queued, notify all of the threads to stop and join them to wait for their completion
 - Once all threads are shut down proceed to exit.

+**Experience with the project:**
+Carlos:
+- For this project I had to learn C++ as I already had knowledge in Java.
+When trying to implement the similar web server request scheduler we used for the Java implementation in C++, I was really struggling.
+But more specficially I struggled most when I was setting up my complier, MakeFile, and other unique things I needed to write C++

+Nick:
+-

+Raghav:
+-